yaushing/stupidathon/README.md

 # stupidathon
-This is an app developed for 2023 SSTINC stupidathon THE PLAN
+This is an app developed for 2023 SSTINC camp stupidathon THE PLAN

 Make a box opening simulator where there is 5 boxes to the end.
 Cooldown for boxes is 10 secs